JiangWeiGitHub/DaoCloud/Homework/VolumeAccess/README.md

 # Volume Access

 ### Goal
-  Run a `minidlna` docker with `volume`, add a configuration file into this volume on `DaoCloud`'s webpage, check whether the file is working with `http` server running inside docker which I use for printing log.
+  Run a `express` docker with `volume`, add a json file into this volume on `DaoCloud`'s webpage, check whether the file is working with `express` server running inside docker which I use for printing log.

 ### Local Development
   + run docker server <p>